-- Default Control Point Spec: List of control point -type value pairs to use as stepping criteria for any field range with no control point specs.
-This is a generalization of and replacement for the Converge |mxh| Value record.
-Optional, with default "-torque 1e-5." - Field Type: External field routine and parameters, if any.
+- Field Range: Specifies a range of applied fields that are stepped though in a linear manner.
+The parameter list should be 7 numbers: the starting field Bx By Bz in Tesla, the stopping field Bx By Bz in Tesla, and an integer number of steps (intervals) to take between the starting and stopping fields (inclusive).
+Use as many Field Range records as necessary-they will be stepped through in order of appearance.
+This record is optional, with a default value of 0 0 0 0 0 1. - Field Type: External field routine and parameters, if any.
 This is optional, with default Uniform.
 At most one record of this type is allowed, but the Multi type may be used to apply a collection of fields.
-The nominal applied field (NAF) is stepped through the Field Ranges described above, and is made available to the external field routines which use or ignore it as appropriate.
+The nominal applied field (NAF) is stepped through the Field Ranges described above, and is made available to the external field routines that use or ignore it as appropriate.